Yash-Vekaria/genai-assistants/README.md

 ## Usage

+Now that the Mitmproxy is installed and configured in your Chrome browser, we can audit any browser assistant.
+This section explains how to capture and save the detailed network traffic with Mitmproxy while performing any experiment with a browser extension.

 1. **Start Mitmproxy Web Interface**

    - Run the following command to start Mitmproxy with a flow file to log intercepted traffic.
+This terminal will act a an Mitmproxy server, capturing and logging all intercepted network traffic in the provided flow file.

      For Windows:
      ```